This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

 It was a game changer.

-I was plunged headlong into the colourful, playful, crazy world of children’s publishing.
+I was plunged headlong into the colourful, playful, crazy world of children’s book publishing.

 I learned to write, edit, direct photo shoots, develop amazing projects, clean toilets and swear like a trooper…